michaelchadwick/michaelchadwick.info/blog/_posts/2023-11-17-share-new-jekyll-blog-post-on-mastodon-using-github-actions.md

 I _would_ say that this Github Action I have written is a Github Action I have written, except for the fact that a lot of it was written by [ChatGPT3](https://chat.openai.com).

-My initial stab at writing a Github Action was a lot less complicated than the final one, and didn't have a long shell script to create variables.
+My initial stab at writing a Github Action was a lot less complicated than the final one, didn't use [Github's repo checkout action](https://github.com/actions/checkout), and didn't have a long shell script to create variables.
 The resulting Mastodon post was just a link to my blog, and a simple "New blog post" title.
 I figured I could do better than this, but it would take some real effort.

 Poring through the docs yielded some half-hearted and nonfunctional results (creating actions are not as simple as I would hope), so I did something I've done very little of thus far: I asked ChatGPT.